 Four former Riot employees allege that one manager has verbally harassed employees, sometimes squashing women’s careers when they gain a modicum of upward momentum at the company.
 According to one source, he has “engaged in systematically destroying the careers of women beneath him in retaliation” for confidently proposing big ideas or challenging him on his strategies, which multiple female sources who say they have experienced this corroborated.

-These employees still appear to be employed by Riot Games, and have been reported to Riot’s HR or relevant parties at least once.
+These employees still appear to be employed by Riot Games, and have been reported to Riot’s HR or relevant parties at least once, and in some cases, several times.
 Riot would not comment on these specific allegations and, asked for comment, these employees did not respond.

 What these men and others like them have in common is thriving in and, sources at the company say, contributing to Riot’s “bro culture,” which dozens of sources say has disadvantaged women.
 When leaders at the company engage in edgy behavior that might alienate or objectify women while at the same time preferencing employees they can pal around with, women are disadvantaged.
 One current employee summed it up well: